opentelekomcloud/docs/cce/user-guide/creating-a-statefulset.md

     3. Configure the container lifecycle: Set the commands for starting and running containers.
         -   **Startup Command**: executed when the workload is started.
 For details, see  [Setting Container Startup Commands](setting-container-startup-commands.md).
-        -   **Post-Start Processing**: executed after the workload runs successfully.
+        -   **Post-Start**: executed after the workload runs successfully.
 For more information, see  [Setting Container Lifecycle Parameters](setting-container-lifecycle-parameters.md).
-        -   **Pre-Stop Processing**: executed to delete logs or temporary files before the workload ends.
+        -   **Pre-Stop**: executed to delete logs or temporary files before the workload ends.
 For more information, see  [Setting Container Lifecycle Parameters](setting-container-lifecycle-parameters.md).

     4. Configure the health check function to check whether containers and services are running properly.
 CCE provides two types of probes: liveness probes and readiness probes.
 For more information, see  [Setting Health Check for a Container](setting-health-check-for-a-container.md).
-        -   **Workload Liveness Probe**: restarts the unhealthy container.
+        -   **Liveness Probe**: restarts the unhealthy container.
-        -   **Workload Service Probe**: changes the container to the unready state when detecting that the container is unhealthy.
+        -   **Readiness Probe**: changes the container to the unready state when detecting that the container is unhealthy.
 In this way, service traffic will not be directed to the container.

     5. Configure environment variables.
 Environment variables can be added to a container.
 In general, environment variables are used to set parameters.

-        On the  **Environment Variables**  tab page, click  **Add Environment Variables**.
+        On the  **Environment Variables**  tab page, click  **Add Environment Variable**.
 Add an environment variable in one of the following ways:

         -   **Added manually**: Set  **Variable Name**  and  **Variable Value/Reference**.
         -   **Added from Secret**: Set  **Variable Name**  and select the desired secret name and data.
 A secret must be created in advance.
 For details, see  [Creating a Secret](creating-a-secret.md).